apache/plc4x/THREAT-MODEL.md

    process specifically rather than running as `root`. *(integrator)*
-10. **Treat the `simulated://`, `mock://`, `pcap-replay` drivers as dev / test fixtures, not as production endpoints.** *(integrator)*
+10. **Treat the `simulated://`, `mock://`, `pcap-replay` drivers as dev / test fixtures, not as production endpoints.** *(integrator)* 10a. **If `audit-log-file` is set, protect the file it writes.** The audit log records request and response traces — plant data, and whatever a payload happens to carry — to a rolling file on the host.
+Give it a path only the embedding process can read, and a retention policy.
+It is off unless configured *(documented:
+    `plc4j/utils/audit-log/README.md`)*. *(integrator)*
 11. **Do not deploy `plc4c/`, `plc4py/`, or `plc4net/` artifacts in
     production until the README line ("not ready for usage") is removed.** *(integrator; documented: `README.md`)*